Valval144/cse15l-lab-reports/LabReport3.md

 ./government/Alcohol_Problems
 ```
 - This command is a little more specific I used -type d to find a directory but now I used -name to find a specific directory within /technical that starts with "A".
--This is useful when trying to pinpoint a specific directory by its name instead of being shown all the directories within /technical
+- This is useful when trying to pinpoint a specific directory by its name instead of being shown all the directories within /technical(another directory)
 ---
 ## -amin ##
 - command finds what was last accessed n minutes ago